filswan/swan-doc/cn/README.md

 Petabytes of available storage capacity is paired together with industry-leading technology and a familiar S3 compatible API.
 With Filecoin’s storage verification technology: “proof of replication” (PoRep) and ”proof of spacetime” (PoST).The platform provides high-availability, redundancy,

-Since 2018, FilSwan has been dedicated to decentralized storage and computing solutions.
+Since 2018, Swan has been dedicated to decentralized storage and computing solutions.
 Those services are enhanced by edge computing, IPFS/Filecoin and decentralized ledger technologies.
 Our products are used by universities,VR/AR and many other high performance computing companies.
-With FilSwan, you
+With Swan, you

 could perform computing tasks in the nearest location at the lowest cost.
 We are building the largest fog computing network in the Metaverse.